GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 <img src="https://media.giphy.com/media/XPmVwGTPC149a/giphy.gif" width="200" height="200" />

-To overcome this challenge following steps can be followed
+To overcome this challenge, following steps can be followed

 * Quality Assurance Engineers should be put through a time bound and systematic training plan.
 Management support is most crucial during this transition.
 Leverage in-house competency centers and training academies to facilitate training.